malcolmlett/malcolmlett.github.io/Architecture-Overview.md

 * Decides which processor is used for output at each moment.
 * Monitors processors over time and learns how useful they are - attenuating or strengthening their outputs as appropriate.
 * Avoids infinite loops.

+The chosen processor output is fed into Working Memory, updating its state.

+## Working Memory
+Working Memory (WM) holds the state in a state-machine.
+It holds a collection of Events, but only up to a low limit on total data quantity.
+All processors are given access to the full state of WM.

+When each new event is added to WM, the following occurs:
+* If room needs to be freed up, the oldest event(s) are either compacted or removed.
+* The new event is added at the top.
+* Additionally, events in WM that aren't being acted on fade over time.

+Events may be _compacted_.
+If they hold a lot of contextual data, that data is either simplified or removed, eventually leaving only meta-data, before ultimately the whole event is removed.
+For example, the following sequence could occur:
+* "Bob asked me 3 + 5" (original)
+* "Bob asked me to do a +"
+* "Bob asked me a calculation"
+* "Bob asked me something"
+* "I was asked something"

+When an event has been compacted and it is needed in the thought process, it generally will not be good enough to use directly anymore.
+Rather, that will trigger a processor to attempt to re-load the full details from STM.

+## Short Term Memory
+Most processors cannot directly access Short Term Memory (STM).
+Rather, only a special purpose processor can query STM, based on the presence of a "STM request" event in WM.
+Processors must emit that event if they need information from STM.

+STM is organised as an ordered queue of most recent events, but it is limited in how much it can hold.
+For example, around 10 minutes.

+Data fetches are search-driven, based on a number of different available search queries:
+* like - search for recent events based on similarity to something else, or relating to a concept
+* id-lookup - fetch an event by its unique ID